-Social media have become a platform where "fake news" combined with "filter bubbles" yield people that are incapable of engaging with each other with a shared body of accepted truths.
-Fake news finds fertile ground in a divided electorate with clear in-groups and out-groups where people are ready to accept any statement as long it is consistent with what they already believe in.
-YouTube's recommendation algorithm, for example, is responsible for 70 percent of the total time users spend on the site.
+Social media has become a platform where fake news and filter bubbles combine to produce people who are incapable of engaging with each other and lack a shared body of accepted truths.
+Fake news finds fertile ground in a divided electorate with clear in-groups and out-groups, where people are ready to accept any statement as long it is consistent with what they already believe.
+YouTube’s recommendation algorithm, for example, is responsible for 70 percent of the total time users spend on the site.
 The algorithm typically recommends videos that echo the political bias of its viewers and what they choose to view.
-The algorithm then feeds them with videos containing viewpoints more-extreme than the ones they have started with., These videos feature conspiracy theories, hyper-partisan viewpoints, false content, misogynist videos, misleading videos, and content from hate groups, even when viewers haven't shown interest in such content. , This is fertile ground for manipulation and spreading of fake news that may amplify divisive social and political messages.
+It then feeds them videos containing viewpoints that are more extreme than the ones they currently hold., Along with conspiracy theories and hyper-partisan viewpoints, these videos feature content that is false, misogynist and misleading, including content from hate groups – even when viewers have shown no interest in such content. , This facilitates manipulation and the spread of fake news that may amplify divisive social and political messages.

-Paul and Matthews called this phenomenon "fire hose of falsehood – an unremitting, high-intensity stream of lies, partial truths and complete fictions spewed forth with tireless aggression to obfuscate the truth and overwhelm and confuse anyone trying to pay attention".
-They claim it had an impact on the democratic elections in Ukraine, Italy, France, Germany, the US, and the Catalan independence in Spain in the last several years.
-For example, the impact on the US electoral process can be identified by an attempt to influence public opinion and promote political protests in the US,.
-In the final three months of the 2016 US presidential campaign, the top-performing fake election news stories on Facebook generated more engagement than the top stories from major news outlets such as the New York Times, Washington Post, Huffington Post, NBC News, and others.
+Paul and Matthews call this phenomenon the “fire hose of falsehood – an unremitting, high-intensity stream of lies, partial truths and complete fictions spewed forth with tireless aggression to obfuscate the truth and overwhelm and confuse anyone trying to pay attention.”
+They claim it had an impact in recent years on the democratic elections in Ukraine, Italy, France, Germany and the U.S., and on the Catalan independence referendum in Spain.
+For example, “firehosing” in the U.S. electoral process included attempts to influence public opinion and promote political protests., In the final three months of the 2016 U.S. presidential campaign, the top-performing fake election news stories on Facebook generated more engagement than the top stories from major news outlets such as The New York Times, The Washington Post, The Huffington Post and NBC News.

-The problem aggravates when the knowledge power social media platforms have to micro-target individuals in order to show them tailored ads, is used in an environment of fake news and filter bubbles.
-Some scholars claim that in recent years, authoritarian and illiberal states started using social media platforms as part of the international balance of power.
-They have used it in their struggle to counter attempts to liberalize the world and to replace global democratic norms with authoritarian practices as part of what Miller called "the boomerang effect" and Benson called "handicapping the enemy" strategy.
-These states may use the Internet in general and especially the social media platforms to spread "fake" information for hostile purposes, in order to exercise their "sharp power".
-They will apply the same principles internationally that were used to suppress political pluralism and free expression at home.
-That, in turn, may prevent a productive discussion from happening in democracies, deepen domestic polarization, exacerbated ethnic tensions, rekindled nationalism, weaken public confidence in both journalism and elections,, and reduce the overall influence of the western-led international system.,
+The knowledge power of social media platforms to micro-target individuals is particularly vulnerable to abuse in an environment of fake news and filter bubbles.
+Some scholars claim that authoritarian and illiberal states started using social media platforms in recent years as part of the international balance of power.
+That is, they are using these platforms to counter attempts to liberalize the world and to replace global democratic norms with authoritarian practices as part of what Miller calls “the boomerang effect” and what Benson describes as the “handicapping the enemy” strategy.
+These states may use the Internet, and especially the social media platforms, to spread fake information for hostile purposes, in order to exercise their “sharp power.”
+They apply the same principles internationally that they use to suppress political pluralism and freedom of expression at home.
+This can stifle productive discussion in democracies, deepen domestic polarization, exacerbate ethnic tensions, rekindle nationalism, weaken public confidence in both journalism and elections,, and diminish the overall influence of the Western-led international system.,

-Authoritarian and illiberal regimes use social media together with artificial intelligence as monitoring tools.
-This enables them to collect and analyze vast amounts of data on entire populations, yield better results while using fewer resources than the past human-dependent surveillance methods.
-Once citizens learn to assume that all those things are happening, they alter their behavior without the regime having to resort to physical repression.
-Another effective form of censorship today involve meddling with trust and attention, undercutting the credibility of valid information sources by using bot-fueled campaigns of trolling and distraction to swamp the attention of traditional media.
+Authoritarian and illiberal regimes use social media together with artificial intelligence as a monitoring tool.
+This enables them to collect and analyze vast amounts of data on entire populations, while yielding better results and requiring fewer resources than human-dependent surveillance methods.
+Once citizens learn to assume that the regime’s fake information is true, they alter their behavior without the regime having to resort to physical repression.
+Another effective form of censorship today involves meddling with trust and attention, undercutting the credibility of valid information sources by using “bot-fueled campaigns of trolling and distraction, or piecemeal leaks of hacked materials, meant to swamp the attention of traditional media.” ,